Woman dies after SUV rear-ends semi on Kansas highway - NewsBreak

 Woman dies after SUV rear-ends semi on Kansas highway

 BROWN COUNTY —One person died in an accident just before 1:30a.m.
 Friday in Brown County.
-The Kansas Highway Patrol reported a...hutchpost.com
+The Kansas Highway Patrol reported a...hayspost.com

 BROWN COUNTY —One person died in an accident just before 1:30a.m.
 Friday in Brown County.
-The Kansas Highway Patrol reported a...hutchpost.com
+The Kansas Highway Patrol reported a...hayspost.com

 Comments / 0